winter 50k race

 • Crisps

-• High 5 energy gels
+• High 5 energy gels and electrolyte tablets

-• PB, jam, cheese, marmite sandwiches
+• Jam, cheese and marmite sandwiches

 • Homemade vegan/gluten free lemon drizzle cake